CSharpTeoMan911/Eva/README.md

 <br>

 Completly solved the issue related to the online speech recognition stability.
 The reason behind the intrreruption of the online speech recogniser's operation was caused if a large number of requests were made.
 This problem was solved purely based on deduction and knowledge related to APIs.
 Online speech recognition systems usually have a set number of requests that can be made per a certain set period of time.
-Surpassing the aforementioned limit will make the server drop your requests.
+Surpassing the aforementioned limit will make the server drop user's requests.
 The fix to this issue was to implement a limiter of 3.5 seconds between the requests.
 This means that users must wait 3.5 seconds between commands.

 <br>